Lewis-Allen/Design-Patterns/DesignPatterns/VisitorPattern/README.md

 ![](BinaryTree.png)

-Using the visitor object `SumVistor`, we transverse the binary tree and add up all of its values.
+Using the visitor object `SumVisitor`, we transverse the binary tree and add up all of its values.

 ## UML Diagram of the example.
 ![](VisitorPattern.png)